 Keywords: Animal Physiology, Aquaculture, Genomics, Proteomics, Signaling Pathways, Oysters, Breeding

-Since January 2015, I've been working as a post-doctoral research associate studying marine science with the Aquaculture Genetics and Breeding Technology Center at the College of William & Mary's Virginia Institute of Marine Science, located at Gloucester Point, Virginia.
+Since January 2015, I've been working as a post-doctoral research associate studying marine science with the Aquaculture Genetics and Breeding Technology Center at William & Mary's Virginia Institute of Marine Science, located at Gloucester Point, Virginia.
 My research interests are mainly focused on the better understanding of how environmental factors impact marine environments and the subsequent reactions of, and changes in, physiology of animals and their populations.
 My research employs biochemistry, molecular, and cellular biology tools to uncover mechanisms involved in energy management at a physiological level.

 As part of this position, I am leading and participating in several projects: